peterchowacademy/the-docs/docs/coding-practices/Backend/Non-SNS/Non-SNS.md

 ```

-7. Add a new file `secrets.properties` next to application.properties
+7.Add a new file `secrets.properties` next to application.properties
 ```java
 notion.auth-token=
 ```

-8. Update your application.properties into the following:
+8.Update your application.properties into the following:

 ```java
 spring.application.name=swag